SysBioChalmers/workshops/CHASSY_ecModels/Excercise4.md

 1. Reproduce the growth rate vs GUR plot in excercise2 but now with the ecModel instead of the original one.
 Any changes?
 If so, can you give a brief explanation of this?

 1. Run chemostat simulations at 0.025, 0.05, 0.1, 0.15, 0.2 h^-1 for both the model and ecModel and get the mean relative errors for the prediction of glucose, oxygen and CO2 exchange fluxes according to the data provided in the script.
-Take a look to the `simulateChemostat` in the same script for you to know how this is done.
+Take a look to the `simulateChemostat` function in the same script for you to know how this is done.

 1. Run batch simulations with the ecModel for the different batch experiments included in the file Data_files/growthRates_data_carbonSources.txt,